jamesrcounts/jamesrcounts.com/_posts/2025-06-29-terraform-namer-pattern.md

 This approach allows me to codify domain-specific structures.
 For example, one of my customers organizes infrastructure by program, grouped into solutions, each with multiple applications.
 That's easy to reflect in a structured `namer`.
 For Microsoft, building a module that covers all such variations would be nearly impossible.

-So while both modules solve the naming problem, they serve different needs:
+So while both modules solve the naming problem, they serve different needs.

-> Microsoft gives you a toolbox.
-A custom namer gives you a blueprint.

 ## Answering Common Objections